1994 plague in India: Confusion over disease identification

 Initial questions about whether it was an epidemic of plague arose because the Indian health authorities were unable to culture Yersinia pestis, but this could have been due to lack of sophisticated laboratory equipment.
 Yet there are several lines of evidence strongly suggesting that it was a plague epidemic: blood tests for Yersinia were positive, a number of individuals showed antibodies against Yersinia and the clinical symptoms displayed by the affected were all consistent with the disease being plague.

 About 6,000 cases of fever were misidentified as plague, adding to panic and confusion.
 Villagers in Rajasthan reportedly tried to exterminate rats, which might have led to more cases as fleas would have had to abandon rat hosts for humans.

 Economic impact and hygiene improvements

 Tourism was negatively affected, flights to India were cancelled, and some planes from India were fumigated at airports.
 Many flights from India to the nearby Gulf region were suspended.
 Some countries also put a hold on the imports from India.
 Paramilitary forces set up checkpoints to deal with people fleeing Surat.
 Panic buying and government-ordered closures spread to Mumbai and Delhi.

 Economic damage in Surat was estimated at ₹816 crore (₹8.160 billion).
 The city implemented massive infrastructure improvements, tearing down slums, covering sewers, constructing public pay toilets, and implementing fines for littering.
 It also improved its plans for emergency travel advisories, and fired some corrupt officials and disciplined ineffective city workers, including street sweepers.
-By 1996, the city was judged the cleanest in India.